MyntBlue/deltarune/ReadMe.md

 # READ
-### I was in no way given permission to use these assets so dmca it i guess
+### I was in no way given permission to use these assets or this archive

- i might remove the audio later just so it cant get taken down
+ If you want it to be taken down dm me on discord (@myntblue)

 ### Fixes